gitext-rs/git-stack/docs/reference.md

   you do it in a way to avoid conflicts.
 - Have to manually delete merged branches
 - Only fetches from `upstream`, leaving your deleted `origin` branches lingering locally

+### `git next`
+*i.e. `git stack next`*

+Switch to a child commit.

+Use case: easily navigate to edit commits with commands like `git amend`.

+Why not `git stack && git checkout <ref>`?
+- Saves you from having to type or copy/paste `<ref>`

+### `git prev`
+*i.e. `git stack prev`*

+Switch to a parent commit.

+Use case: easily navigate to edit commits with commands like `git amend`.

+Why not `git stack && git checkout <ref>`?
+- Saves you from having to type or copy/paste `<ref>`

+### `git reword`
+*i.e. `git stack reword`*

+Edit the current commit's message.

+Use case: easily edit parent commits.

+Why not `git commit --amend`?
+- Automatically rebases all children commits / branches
+- Avoid accidentally editing a protected commit or a commit with fixups referencing it

+Why not `git rebase -i <ref>` and setting it the action to `r`?
+- Fewer steps (no need to choose ref, go to correct line and edit it to then edit the message)
+- Automatically rebases all children commits / branches

+### `git amend`
+*i.e. `git stack amend`*

+Squash staged changes into the current commit.

+Use case: easily edit parent commits.

+Why not `git commit --amend --no-edit`?
+- Automatically rebases all children commits / branches
+- Avoid accidentally editing a protected commit or a commit with fixups referencing it

+### `git run`
+*i.e. `git stack run`*

+Run a command across the current stack of commits.

+Use case: verify your commits still build after editing history.

 ### `git stack --rebase`